Jonathan Scott (television personality): Early life

 The boys' continued job search led them to an ad recruiting child clowns to perform in parades.
 After completing classes with the local parks and recreation department, they were hired at C$10 a gig, eventually making as much as $100 per hour.
 Jonathan eventually grew tired of making himself up, and began to transition as a performer.
 As a child, he had seen a magic show one New Year's Eve that inspired him, and by the age of 10, he was making his own magic props; by 15 he was using a barn as a workshop to create large-scale illusions.
 He studied the definitive volumes of Tarbell Course in Magic, and sought out professional illusionists David Wilson and Shawn Farquhar, who became mentors and friends.
 He joined the Vancouver Magic Circle and the International Brotherhood of Magicians, and over the next decade he won several awards, including 3rd Best Stage Performer of the Pacific Coast Association of Magicians at 16.

 James would commonly renovate the family properties and paid the boys when they were as young as eight to build and repair fences, decks and barns.
 Even as children, the twins would often rearrange the furniture in their family home.
 At 14, Jonathan and his father moved to Alberta, where they began building the parents' dream house.
-He spent his sophomore year there.
+He spent his grade 10 year there.
 It is during that period that he took Jonathan Silver as a stage name, using it privately as well.
 After his grades declined, Jonathan moved back to Maple Ridge to complete high school, returning to Alberta during school breaks with his family and best friend Pedro to assist in the construction.